Distinction between hyper-Kloosterman sums and multiplicative functions: Introduction

-The above three theorems are an intuitive and concrete indication of the intrinsic distinctness between multiplicativity and twisted multiplicativity.
-Therefore, the almost-prime versions may not be a good approximation to Katz's original problems.
-Instead of using Selberg sieve and Bombieri-Vinogradov mean value theorem like \cite{Xi20} to prove Theorem Xi, our methods to prove these three theorems mainly rely on basic algebraic properties of Kloosterman sums and extremal combinatorics.
-Our main tools are the following two lemmas, which as far as we know is totally new for studying Kloosterman sums.
+Our method differs from the arguments with sieve methods, $\ell$-adic cohomology and spectral theory of automorphic forms in \cite{Fouvry-Micheal03,Fouvry-Michel07,Xi15,Xi18,Xi20}.
+The proof here is built on algebraic properties of hyper-Kloosterman sums and elementary extremal combinatorics.
+In particular, our main tools are the following two lemmas, which as far as we know is totally new for studying hyper-Kloosterman sums.